Previous dayMarch 28, 2026Next day

 139.6 km---✓ ReviewedUSGS →

-A magnitude 3.4 seismic event took place 82 km ENE of Christiansted, U.S. Virgin Islands on March 28, 2026 at 19:34 UTC.
-The hypocenter lay at 139.6 km, placing this in the intermediate depth category.
-The epicenter is at 18.049°, -63.990°.
+On March 28, 2026 at 19:34 UTC, a magnitude 3.4 earthquake struck 82 km ENE of Christiansted, U.S. Virgin Islands.
+The event originated approximately 139.6 km below the surface, classifying it as intermediate depth.
+Coordinates: 18.049°, -63.990°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28